Health Psychology (MSc) 2020 entry

-- Health Information, Prevention and Decision Making: the issues of provision of information and surrounding the decisions made by the general public about thier health care.
+- Health Information, Prevention and Decision Making: the issues of provision of information and surrounding the decisions made by the general public about their health care.

-- Methods of Data Analysis in Psychology: advanced training in common statistics, qualitative methods and statistical modeling.
+- Methods of Data Analysis in Psychology: advanced training in research design, statistics, qualitative methods and modelling.

-- Generic Research and Professional Skills in Psychology: introduces students to the various skills and issues that are of importance to academic psychologists irrespective of their particular area of research.
+- Generic Research and Professional Skills in Psychology: introduces students to the various skills and issues that are important to academic psychologists irrespective of their particular area of research.

 If students choose not to complete the dissertation requirement for the MSc, there is an exit award available that allows suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MSc.